 The guys had found a home for all but one puppy.
-When I sat on the floor, it came running up to me and laid down on my lap.
-The owner of the female dog said that he was going to have the pup “put down” tomorrow.
-She was the only one that he hadn’t placed in a home.
+When I sat on the floor, she came running up to me and laid down on my lap.
+The owner of the female dog said that he was going to have the pup “put down tomorrow.”
 I immediately decided to take her.

-After the party, I was dismayed to find that the snow had continued and now was falling steadily.
-Road conditions were miserable and we had a 25 mile drive ahead of us.
-Mañana sat quietly in my lap all the way home as we drove over the snow covered road, sometimes no faster than 20MPH.
+During the night, the predicted light snowfall had continued.
+Now it fell heavy and steady.
+Road conditions were miserable and the puppy and I had a 25 mile late-night drive ahead of us.
+She sat quietly in my lap all the way home as the snow covered road, at times, held our speed to 20MPH.

-She was a wonderful dog.
-The greyhound genes in her must have been dominant because she loved to run and could sprint a full city block, literally in the blink of an eye.
-But she never tried to run unless she had my permission and the minute I whistled, she would return to my side.
-She was always ready to go whenever and wherever I wanted to take her.
+Mañana was a wonderful dog.
+The greyhound genes in her must have been dominant because she loved to run.
+She could sprint a full city block in the blink of an eye.
+But she never tried to run unless she had my permission, and the minute I whistled, she would return to my side.
+She was always ready to go when and where the day took us.

-The only thing Mañana wasn’t equipped to do was swim.
-She had the long, thin legs of her greyhound ancestors and when we took her to the lake, the water around her looked and sounded like a washing machine out of balance.
-Her paws would thump, thump, thump at the water and the moment she could no longer touch bottom, she would turn around and head for shore.
-She loved the lake though.
-One of her favorite things was to retrieve -- yes, retrieve rocks we would toss into the shallows, immersing her head completely in the water like an ostrich in sand.
+The only thing Mañana wasn’t equipped for was swimming.
+She had the long, thin legs of her greyhound ancestors and, in the water, she looked like an out-of-balance washing machine.
+Her paws would thump and bump the water, and the moment she could no longer touch bottom, she would turn around and head for shore.
+Even so, she loved the lake.
+A favorite activity was retrieving — yes, retrieving the rocks we tossed into the shallows, immersing her head in the water like an ostrich in sand.

-When I was first married, my husband had a dog that was half Springer Spaniel and half Black Lab.
-Blackie loved the water and at first he couldn’t understand why Mañana wouldn’t swim alongside him.
-Somehow he figured out that she just didn’t know how to make her long slender legs do the dog paddle and he set out to teach her.
-It took all afternoon, but finally she “got” it and after that day she loved swimming just as much as he did.
+My husband had a Springer Spaniel-Black Lab cross.
+His dog loved the water, and couldn’t understand why Mañana wouldn’t swim alongside him.
+When he figured out that she just didn’t know how to make her long slender legs do the dog paddle, he set out to teach her.
+It took all afternoon, but she finally “got” it.
+After that day, she loved swimming just as much as he did.

-Mañana was a dog that loved life and one summer she had to fight valiantly to keep it.
-She had the first case of Parvo Virus in our county.
-Luckily we had a very good vet who had read about the illness and knew how to treat it.
-She was very sick for a couple of weeks, but with proper treatment combined with her will to live, she survived.
+The following summer, Mañana had the fight of her life.
+She contracted the first case of Parvo Virus in our county.
+We were blessed with an excellent vet who knew how to treat the new illness.
+Mañana’s condition was critical for a couple of weeks, but with his help and her will to live, she won the battle.

-When she was eight we moved out to the country.
-At last she had room to run and run, she did!
-Country life introduced her to some other animals.
-It seems that when you live in the country there is always a stray dog or cat on your doorstep.
-Over the course of the next six years she learned to tolerate cats and was a friend and companion to one rescued kitten, Blooper.
-Blooper was a shy guy that she took under her wing the moment we brought him into the house.
-We would often find him and Mañana curled up together on the couch.
+In her eighth year, we moved to the country.
+At last she had the room every big dog needs to run.
+Country life introduced her to living with other animals.
+Living in the country, we frequently found stray or abandoned animals on our doorstep.
+She learned to tolerate cats and even became a companion to one rescued kitten named Blooper.
+We often found him and Mañana curled up together on the couch.

-There were only two animals that she didn’t cotton to.
-We had goats and she quickly learned to stay out of range of their heads.
+All animals weren’t eager to be her buddy.
+She quickly learned to stay out of range of our goats and their hard heads.
 And although she never met one, she didn’t like horses.
-When we would drive into town, we could pass huge herds of cattle and she would ignore them, but just the sight of a horse or two grazing in a pasture incited her to bark as if we had been invaded by aliens.
+We could pass by huge herds of cattle and she would ignore them, but spotting a horse or two in a pasture sent her into a barking frenzy.

-I asked her, “Do you want to go for a ride?”
-That was something she loved doing as much as running.
-Somehow she found the strength to climb off the couch and get into the back seat of the car.
-I could see through the rear view mirror that she was lying down and looking through the window.
-The neighbor’s horses were in the pasture, but for the first time I could remember, she didn’t bark.
+Somehow, she found the strength to climb off the couch and crawl into the back seat of the car.
+Through the rear-view mirror, I saw that she was lying down and looking out the window.
+The neighbor’s horses were in the pasture.
+For the first time in my memory, she didn’t bark at them.

-The vet agreed that it was the best thing to let her go.
-It was one of the most difficult things I have ever done in my life.
+The vet agreed it was best to let her go.
+The decision was one of the most difficult I ever made.
 I had rescued this beautiful soul in order to give her a tomorrow.
-Instead, Mañana had given me fourteen years of beautiful tomorrows.
+Instead, Mañana gave me fourteen years of beautiful tomorrows.